-Musculoskeletal conditions include injuries or disorders, including inflammatory and degenerative disorders affecting the muscles, nerves, tendons, joints, cartilage and supporting blood vessels, and disorders of the nerves, tendons, muscles and supporting structures of the upper and lower limbs, neck, and lower back that are caused, precipitated or exacerbated by sudden exertion or prolonged exposure to physical factors such as repetition, force, vibration, or awkward posture.
-This definition specifically excludes those conditions such as fractures, contusions, abrasions, and lacerations resulting from sudden physical contact of the body with external objects.1
+Musculoskeletal measures in the National Quality Forum's portfolio include injuries or disorders, including inflammatory and degenerative disorders affecting the muscles, nerves, tendons, joints, cartilage and supporting blood vessels, and supporting structures of the upper and lower limbs, neck, and lower back that are caused, precipitated or exacerbated by sudden exertion or prolonged exposure to physical factors such as repetition, force, vibration, or awkward posture.
+This definition specifically excludes those conditions such as contusions, abrasions, and lacerations resulting from sudden physical contact of the body with external objects.